OliverC1232/CS-4782-Deep-Learning-Project/README.md

 # CS-4782-Deep-Learning-Project

-Project Team: Oliver Cheung, Kevin Biliguun, Vijay Krishnamoorthy, Alif Abdullah
+Project Team: Oliver Cheung, Kevin Biliguun, Vijay Krishnamoorthy, Alif Abdullah Please see our final report (located in `/report`) for further detail.

 ### 1. Introduction
 In this GitHub Repository, we present our implementation of the paper "Investigating the Limitations of Transformers with Simple Arithmetic Tasks".
 The main finding of this paper is how altering the surface representation of digits overcomes some of the limitations of Transformers and leads to significantly higher accuracy on arithmetic tasks.